mojochao/npm-mode/README.md

 Finally, you will be prompted for `Add mode with value:`, to which you should enter <kbd>npm-mode</kbd>.

-> Note that the defaults were markdown-mode because we invoked the
-> command while visiting a markdown file.
-Defaults will use the
-> major mode of the buffer when invoking the command.

 If you look at the generated `.dir-locals.el` file you can see the generated configuration: